After Hare & Tortoise,

 The two-player game

-This (right) Two-player set-up is how the board is set up if only two are playing.
+This (right) is how the board is set up if only two are playing.
 The 12 pieces of the third colour (in this case blue) are arranged as shown, with two each radiating in all six directions from the home cell of that colour.
 The unused home cell is left empty.
 Follow all th rules of the three-player game but with these exceptions:

 (a) You may not move any pieces of the third colour - their purpose is merely to act as hindrances.